 Cons

-For those who are decided on a DSLR rather than a mirrorless camera, it’s well worth considering DSLR-specialists Pentax.
+For those decided on a DSLR rather than a mirrorless camera, it’s worth considering DSLR-specialists Pentax.
 The venerable camera manufacturer has repeatedly reaffirmed its commitment to the DSLR format at a time when other manufacturers are uniformly jumping (or, to be honest, have long since jumped) to mirrorless.
-The Pentax K-1 was the first full-frame mirrorless DSLR the firm released, and the fact that it has since been superceded by the K-1 Mark II means it’s not difficult to find second-hand for a great price.

-The 36.4MP full-frame sensor produces top-quality images, as we discovered in our full testing of the K-1.
-Detail and dynamic range are consistently excellent, and this performance is well-maintained as you move up through the sensitivities – it’s only past ISO 800 that dynamic range starts to really drop, and even then, it’s still very good.
+The 36.4MP full-frame sensor produces top-quality images.
+Detail and dynamic range are consistently excellent, and this performance is well-maintained as you move up through the sensitivities – which reaches even further than the K-1 right up to 819,200.
 The Shake Reduction image stabilisation is also very good, delivering up to five stops of effective compensation.

 The hardy, weather-sealed body feels safe to use outdoors, with a well-sculpted grip that provides a secure hold.
-The metering system does have a tendency towards underexposure, as was a characteristic of previous Pentax DSLRs, but it’s nothing that a quick shift of the Exposure Compensation dial can’t fix.
+Add a built-in GPS/AstroTracer and you’ve got a fairly decent astrophotography camera.

-Best camera for still-life photography: Sony A7R II
+Best camera for still-life photography: Sony A7C II

 Amateur Photographer verdict